ihuntington/haveiplayedbowie/README.md

 If you'd like to use / see the previous version look through the history.

-- Only tracks from 2019 are available
-- Data has been scraped from Last.fm using [scropple-puppet](https://github.com/ihuntington/scropple-puppet)
+- 2019 data has been scraped from Last.fm using [scropple-puppet](https://github.com/ihuntington/scropple-puppet)

 Very much a work in progress.